-If there aren't too many positive people around, go out and find some!
+If there aren't many positive people around, go out and find some!
 Meetup.com is a great way to safely meet up with new people in public places who share similar interests to yours.
-You never know when you'll make a new friend, especially if you go to more than one meetup.
+You never know when you'll make new friends, especially if you go to more than one meetup.

 You're Constantly Checking Social Media

 This is a big one.
 Studies have shown that using social media sites, especially Facebook, increases your levels of misery and loneliness.
 This is because of the disconnect that using social media creates.
 You don't have to reach out and talk to any of your friends; you can sit back and ogle their pictures of a life that appears to be more fun and easier than yours.
 (It's not.
 People tend to put their highlight reels online and leave the misery and loneliness on the cutting room floor.)

 Facebook is another thing we can become addicted to when we're feeling a lack of social interaction in real life.
 You may think that having a higher friend count may make you feel better about yourself, but in fact, this may make you feel worse.
 This can lead you to form negative thoughts like, "I have so many friends, and not one of them cares enough about me to make time to hang out with me."

 The healthiest way to use a social media site is as a tool to proactively get in contact with friends again.
 You find your friends from high school, and then you set up a time to hang out.
 If you're using social media passively, you are setting yourself up for an empty experience devoid of any real connections with the people you care about.
 It is healthier to pick up the phone to call someone, rather than to simply check Facebook.